jlledom/lwip-hurd/README.md

 2. lwip.d is not created automatically
 3. If a translator register is set, this error raises when booting the system: file_name_lookup /dev/eth1: Computer bought the farm
-4. Calling setsockopt() chrases the server
-5. First active translator set after booting doesn't send gratuitous ARP queries
+4. First active translator set after booting doesn't send gratuitous ARP queries

 ## 3. Others